 There are nominal fees attached to bilingual schools in Frankfurt, and they're a great option for those planning to spend a good few years in Frankfurt and who are keen to have their children integrate with the local German population.

 Bilingual schools are a popular option for Germans who want their children to experience a broader education.
-For this reason, spaces fill up quickly, and expats preparing for a move to Frankfurt would do well to make arrangements as far in advance as possible.
+For this reason, spaces fill up quickly.
+If you are preparing for a move to Frankfurt, you should make arrangements as far in advance as possible.

 Special-needs education in Frankfurt

-Children in Germany, regardless of disability, have the right, according to the Basic Law (Grundgesetz), to early childhood education, and primary, secondary and tertiary schooling.
-Children with disabilities are supported as far as possible in mainstream schools and there have been recommendations for increasingly inclusive educational practices in general education and vocational schools.
+Children in Germany, regardless of disability, have the right to early childhood education, and primary, secondary and tertiary schooling.
+Children with disabilities are supported as far as possible in mainstream schools, and there has been a push for more inclusive educational practices in vocational schools and general education.

-Education is extremely highly valued in Germany, and tutors are widely used to improve and assist children's schooling.
-Tutors might be employed to assist in specific subjects such as maths or science, or expat parents will often hire a tutor to improve their child's German language proficiency.
-Tutors are further used in preparation for important exams or for university entrance exams.
+Education is highly valued in Germany, and many parents use tutors to help improve their children's academic performance.
+Tutors might assist in specific subjects such as maths or science.
+Expat parents typically hire a tutor to improve their child's German language proficiency.
+Tutors are also used to prepare for important exams or university entrance exams.

-Newcomers to Germany might also find that their child may benefit from having a guiding hand in navigating a new school system or just to build some confidence.
-Top private tuition companies include Lernwerk and Teachers24 Network.
+Newcomers to Germany might also find that their child may benefit from having a guiding hand in navigating a new school system, or just to build some confidence.

 Expat Health Insurance